asynow02/GROMACS-code-for-Molecular-Dynamics-studies-project/README.md

 This folder contains a .sh file with the code used for the Molecular Dynamics simulation done in open-source software GROMACS.

 References:
-Code, along with all .mdp files used, was taken from the GROMACS tutorial 1 - Lysozyme in Water, made by Dr Justin A. Lemkul http://www.mdtutorials.com/gmx/lysozyme/index.html
+Code, along with all .mdp files used, was obtained from the GROMACS tutorial 1 - Lysozyme in Water, made by Dr Justin A. Lemkul http://www.mdtutorials.com/gmx/lysozyme/index.html

 Some parts were added and are not in the original code due to specific data required for analysis, such as hydrogen bonds data or Lennard-Jones and Coulombic energies data.